textileio/papers/draft.md

 Projection
 : An event handler and corresponding reducer/fold function used to build and maintain a view from a set of (filtered) events.
-In general, and projection's reducer should be a "pure" function.
+In general, a projection's reducer should be a "pure" function.

 Views themselves are enabled by projections[^1], which can be thought of as transformations that are applied to each event in a stream.
 They